jembury8568/jembury8568.github.io/index.md

 ---
 <h3> Geographer.
 Data scientist.
 Grad student.
 Human.</h3>

 <p>I am a graduate student in the Geography Department at San Diego State University.
 I use geocomputational methods to research human dynamics and social equity.
-My research is solutions-oriented and has addressed health disparity, nutrition insecurity, and educational barriers.</p>
+My research is solutions-oriented and I have provided geospatial support to projects that address health disparity, nutrition insecurity, and educational barriers.</p>

 <p>Click <b><a href="https://jembury8568.github.io/portfolio">here</a></b> to read about my research.</p>{: .notice--warning}